frankstepanski/node-express-course/week3/readme.md

 **Note:** You could use app.get() and just use `*` as the path, but this is not recommended.

+Let's add a 404 error handler to our app.js file:

 ```
 app.use((req, res, next) => {
   res.status(404).send("<h1>404: Page not found</h1>");